microsoft/onnxruntime/docs/tutorials/web/index.md

      You can also use the onnxruntime-web package in the frontend of an electron app.

-     With onnxruntime-web, you have the option to use `webgl` for GPU processing or WebAssembly (`wasm`) for CPU processing.
-All ONNX operators are supported by WASM but only a subset are currently supported by WebGL.
+     With onnxruntime-web, you have the option to use `webgl` or `webgpu` for GPU processing, and WebAssembly (`wasm`, alias to `cpu`) for CPU processing.
+All ONNX operators are supported by WASM but only a subset are currently supported by WebGL and WebGPU.

    * Inference on server in JavaScript.
 Use the `onnxruntime-node` package.